MSW Student Handbook 2021-2022

 MSW Advising Team

 The MSW program takes a team approach to support students throughout their time in the program.
-The primary advising team consists of a Faculty Advisor, campus-specific Graduate Coordinator (Grad Coordinator), and campus-specific Director of Field Education (Field Director).
+The primary advising team consists of a Faculty Advisor, location-specific Graduate Coordinator (Grad Coordinator), and location-specific Director of Field Education (Field Director).

-Other administrative staff members, including the Assistant Director of Enrollment, Program Coordinator, and Department Coordinator, provide general support services and resource referrals for students across both campuses.
+Other administrative staff members, including the Assistant Director of Enrollment, Program Coordinator, and Department Coordinator, provide general support services and resource referrals for students.

 Philadelphia students benefit from additional support and resources provided by the Associate Director for Student Services.